RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 ### Add your Kismet code

-See [here](https://github.com/RocketLeagueMapmaking/Kismet) the Kismet snippet library and add your own snippet
+Visit [the Kismet Snippet Library](https://github.com/RocketLeagueMapmaking/Kismet) and add your own snippet.